Antonios-P/Raspberry-Pi-Mega-Cluster/specs.md

 * Kubernetes: **K3s** by **Rancher Labs**.
 This is the most lightweight flavor of Kubernetes available for the Raspberry Pi at the time of writing while maintaining advanced configuration and HA, or High Availability with a variety of database and local storage options. *Ansible* will be used to remotely manage the cluster using a playbook to first setup kubernetes on all the nodes, and then doing remote commands to all the nodes.

 ![K3s Logo](resources/specs.md/k3s.png) ![Ansible Logo](resources/specs.md/ansible.png)

+<sup>1</sup> = Internet speeds may vary.
+You are limited by the nodes or your Internet Service Provider; whichever is slower.